 top of page

-From Virgin to Rough Trade, Play It Again Sam (PIAS), and Grand Royal Records, then Trust Management to guiding the careers of hundreds of revered artists who have influenced popular culture (The Beastie Boys to Johnny Marr, Ash, We Are Scientists, Dexys, and Baxter Dury), working with artists who have received Ivor Novello Awards, Oscar nominations, and NME Godlike Genius Awards, and mentoring the next generation of artists, producers, and entrepreneurs at the Academy of Contemporary Music.
+Cronen's legacy spans many renowned artists, from The Beastie Boys to Johnny Marr, Ash, We Are Scientists, Dexys, and Baxter Dury.
+His repertoire includes collaborations with Ivor Novello Award winners, Oscar nominees, and NME Godlike Genius Award recipients.
+Beyond the limelight, Cronen has committed to mentoring the next generation of artists, producers, and entrepreneurs at the esteemed Academy of Contemporary Music.

-Dave Cronen, Studio 3, RAK Studios, St John's Wood, London.
+Studio 3, RAK Studios, St John's Wood, London - An Epicenter of Creativity.

 Dave Cronen, Mat Bancroft, and Jonathan Burns experimenting with Microsoft's HoloLens mixed reality device to envision the future of music making.
 Studio 3, RAK Studios, St John's Wood, London.